Politicians call for Brexit deal vote

 More than 30 Welsh politicians are calling for a second public vote on the final Brexit deal.

-A group of mainly Labour MPs, AMs and council leaders say the final deal will be "too big" to be left to a vote in the UK Parliament.
+A group of mainly Labour MPs, AMs and council leaders says the final deal will be "too big" to be left to a vote in the UK Parliament.

 The UK government is refusing to hold a second referendum.